Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Abstract

 \section{Abstract}

 Humans can pursue a near-infinite variety of tasks, but typically can only pursue a small number at the same time.
 We hypothesize that humans leverage experience on one task to preemptively learn solutions to other tasks that were accessible but not pursued.
 We formalize this idea as \emph{Multitask Preplay}, a novel algorithm that replays experience on one task as the starting point for ``preplay''---counterfactual simulation of an accessible but unpursued task.
 Preplay is used to learn a predictive representation that can support fast, adaptive task performance later on.
-We first show that, compared to traditional planning and predictive representation methods, multitask preplay better predicts how humans generalize to tasks that were accessible but not pursued in a small grid-world, even when people didn't know they would need to generalize to these tasks.
-We then show these predictions generalize to Craftax, a partially observable 2D Minecraft environment.
-Finally, we show that Multitask Preplay enables artificial agents to learn behaviors that transfer to novel Craftax worlds sharing task co-occurrence structure.
-These findings demonstrate that Multitask Preplay is a scalable theory of how humans counterfactually learn and generalize across multiple tasks; endowing artificial agents with the same capacity can significantly improve their performance in challenging multitask environments.
+When implemented within deep reinforcement learning, it predicts human generalization to novel tasks more accurately than traditional planning and predictive representation methods across grid-worlds and a 2D Minecraft domain.
+Additionally, Multitask Preplay improves an artificial agent's ability to generalize to new environments sharing task co-occurrence structure.
+These findings demonstrate that Multitask Preplay is a scalable theory of human counterfactual learning and generalization; endowing artificial agents with this capacity can significantly improve their performance in challenging multitask environments.

 While searching for coffee in a new neighborhood, you may come across gyms, grocery stores, and parks, enabling you to quickly find these locations later when you need them.
-One theory of how humans achieve this form of generalization posits that they learn an internal model of the environment, representing what is where \cite{kool2016does}. ``Model-based'' algorithms can use this model to chart a path from the current location to any goal.
-Model-based approaches provide maximum flexibility (generalization to arbitrary goals and starting points), but come at the cost of requiring a possibly prohibitive amount of computation at decision time.
+One theory of how humans achieve this form of generalization posits that they learn an internal model of the environment, representing what is where~\cite{kool2016does}. ``Model-based'' algorithms can use this model to chart a path from the current location to any goal.
+Model-based approaches provide maximum flexibility (generalization to arbitrary goals and starting points), but come at the cost of requiring a possibly prohibitive amount of computation at decision-time.